oracle-livelabs/developer/redwood-extensions/introduction/introduction.md

 ### Prerequisites

 This lab assumes you have:
-* Access to Oracle Fusion Cloud Applications (Specifically the CX modules)
+* Access to Oracle Fusion Cloud Applications (specifically, the CX modules)
 * Access to the VB Studio instance that was provisioned with your Oracle Fusion Cloud Applications instance

 ## Learn More